 Many times, you, as a layperson, might not be able to detect these slight colour distinctions when checking diamond quality as they can be extremely subtle.
 However, even subtle variations in colour can make a massive difference when it comes to the quality, and hence, the price of a diamond.

 However, here’s a bit of a caveat – coloured diamonds are not less expensive every single time.
 Some coloured diamonds are considered rare and are, therefore, insanely expensive!
 An example of such a coloured diamond is a red or canary yellow diamond.
 These diamonds are not only hard to find, but they’re also beyond affordability for many.

 To accurately assess the colour of a diamond, turn the diamond face-down on a piece of white paper in a room with plenty of lights so that the tint, if there is any, becomes apparent.

-The second essential diamond quality factor is the clarity of the diamond.
+The second essential diamond quality characteristic is the clarity of the diamond.
 A perfect diamond will not have any surface imperfections or inclusions.
 The presence of inclusions is a sign of poor clarity and means that the diamond is of poor quality.

-The clarity not only indicates the quality of a diamond, but diamonds with less clarity will also be less brilliant in appearance.
+The clarity and purity not only indicates the quality of a diamond, but diamonds with less clarity will also be less brilliant in appearance.
 Diamonds with cloudy appearance are more prone to cracking, chipping, and shattering.

 Flawless diamonds are incredibly rare and equally expensive.
 However, there is a high probability that a diamond that appears flawless isn’t actually flawless.
 Such a diamond is known as ‘eye clean’ diamond since it appears clean to the eye.